MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.DeviceManagement/Update-MgDeviceManagement.md

           - `[LastNonInteractiveSignInRequestId <String>]`: Request identifier of the last non-interactive sign-in performed by this user.
           - `[LastSignInDateTime <DateTime?>]`: The last interactive sign-in date and time for a specific user.
 You can use this field to calculate the last time a user attempted to sign into the directory with an interactive authentication method.
 This field can be used to build reports, such as inactive users.
 The timestamp represents date and time information using ISO 8601 format and is always in UTC time.
 For example, midnight UTC on Jan 1, 2014 is: '2014-01-01T00:00:00Z'.
 Azure AD maintains interactive sign-ins going back to April 2020.
 For more information about using the value of this property, see Manage inactive user accounts in Azure AD.
           - `[LastSignInRequestId <String>]`: Request identifier of the last interactive sign-in performed by this user.
-        - `[SignInSessionsValidFromDateTime <DateTime?>]`: Any refresh tokens or sessions tokens (session cookies) issued before this time are invalid, and applications will get an error when using an invalid refresh or sessions token to acquire a delegated access token (to access APIs such as Microsoft Graph).
-If this happens, the application will need to acquire a new refresh token by making a request to the authorize endpoint.
+        - `[SignInSessionsValidFromDateTime <DateTime?>]`: Any refresh tokens or sessions tokens (session cookies) issued before this time are invalid, and applications get an error when using an invalid refresh or sessions token to acquire a delegated access token (to access APIs such as Microsoft Graph).
+If this happens, the application needs to acquire a new refresh token by making a request to the authorize endpoint.
 Read-only.
 Use revokeSignInSessions to reset.
 Returned only on $select.
         - `[Skills <String[]>]`: A list for the user to enumerate their skills.
 Returned only on $select.
         - `[State <String>]`: The state or province in the user's address.
 Maximum length is 128 characters.
 Returned only on $select.
 Supports $filter (eq, ne, not, ge, le, in, startsWith, and eq on null values).
         - `[StreetAddress <String>]`: The street address of the user's place of business.
 Maximum length is 1024 characters.
 Returned only on $select.
 Supports $filter (eq, ne, not, ge, le, in, startsWith, and eq on null values).